Dazcam/Bioinformatics-tutorials/ReadMe.md

-## SRA-to-Peak: A basic walkthrough for high throughput sequencing data
+## Bioinformatics tutorials

 This is a minimal tutorial to get started.

-The walkthrough is available [here](https://dazcam.github.io/SRA-to-Peak/).
+The walkthrough is available [here](https://dazcam.github.io/Bioinformatics-tutorials/).

 ---